Pipil people: Spanish conquest

-Pantheon
+Pre-colonial culture

+The Pipil calendar resembled that of the Aztecs, though some day names were changed: Pipil quiyahuitl "rain" for Aztec atl "water", P. teyolocuani "sorcerer" for A. ocelotl "jaguar", P. tecolotl "owl" for A. cozcacuauhtli "vulture", P. tecpilanahuatl for A. olin "movement/earthquake", P. ayotl "turtle" for A. quiyahuitl "rain".

 Diego García de Palacio, writing in the late sixteenth century, explicitly mentioned that the Pipil worshipped Quetzalcoatl and Itzcueye (an earth-mother goddess originating from the Gulf Coast of Mexico).
 He also mentioned that they worshipped the sun and a god of hunting and fishing (possibly Mixcoatl).
 Archaeology points to Tlaloc, Mictlantecuhtli, and Xipe Totec as being other important deities among the Salvadoran Pipil, Xipe being a symbol of the warrior elite.

 Pipil Archaeology

 The archaeological study of the broader Nahua peoples of Meso and Central America has been widespread and thorough.
 However, studies devoted to the Pipil specifically are rarer, but still important.

 A bulk of Pipil focused archaeological research has gone into deciphering the exact migrational route that the Pipil took from central Mexico to El Salvador, and where exactly they first settled.
 This includes the tracking of their path to the Gulf Coast through remaining Nawat speakers and their traversal of the Isthmus of Mexico.
 Much of the research on this topic has also sought to illuminate why they chose the Western Balsam coast as their destination, and why they migrated at all.
 Escamilla Rodriguez has asserted that to a certain extent, the early pipil sites studied on the Balsam coast of El Salvador were changed and appropriated by the settlers as part of a diasporic migration process, maintaining their identities through alteration of their landscape.

 Archeological study of Pipil art, especially through the 16th and 17th centuries, has also been thorough.
 Apart from the study of traditional art, archaeologists have looked at the development of Pipil artisanship through Spanish colonization.
 During Spanish colonization, when Pipil artisans were indentured to the conquistadors, studies have found that much of their traditional pottery was influenced by the European trends brought in by the Spanish.
-Analysis showed how even though the pottery created by the Pipil artists was ornamented with traditional Indigenous decoration, the forms of the pieces themselves were frequently European.
+Analysis showed how even though the pottery created by the Pipil artists was ornamented with traditional indigenous decoration, the forms of the pieces themselves were frequently European.
 Jeb Card sites this artistic influence as evidence for ethnogenesis during the long rule of the Spanish.

 Pipil writing forms, apart from being analyzed linguistically, have also been studied archaeologically as a fundamental part of unique Pipil culture.
 Archaeologists analyzing Pipil writings have discovered strong emphasis on currency and commodity, pointing towards an economically advanced pre-colonial culture.
 Kathryn Sempeck, among others, upholds Pipil’s unique style of writing, especially involving politics and economics, as a deliberate demonstrator of Pipil independence and cultural separation from the Aztec and the Mixtec, with whom they share a geographic origin.